waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`steps`:** Allows **vertical-only** movement between `ground`, `grass`, and `elevated_ground`.
 - **Invisible Walls:** Impassable walls that are not visually represented.
 Discovered in Silph Co.
 9F at (12, 2) and Safari Zone East at (17, 23).
 - **Hidden Passages:** Seemingly impassable tiles that are actually traversable.
 Discovered in Safari Zone East at (7, 25).
+- **Impassable Roofs:** Building roofs, even if visually over traversable ground, can act as impassable walls when approached from above.
+(Discovered on Route 19 at (6, 9)).
+- **Summer Beach House Trap:** The house on Route 19 at (6, 10) is a one-way trap.
+The entrance warp is one-way, and Fly cannot be used to escape.
+The intended solution is to walk *through* Pikachu to reach the southern exit warp.

 ### D. Investigation & Hypothesis Log
 - **Current Plan:** Fully explore the Safari Zone.
 The trainers on Route 19 proved to be too high-level, indicating it's not the correct path for now.
 My new primary objective is to find any key items (such as HM Surf or the Gold Teeth) that may be located within the Safari Zone to enable further progress.